JuliaArrays/BlockArrays.jl/docs/src/man/blockarrays.md

 1×2 Array{Float64,2}:
  1.0  2.0
 ```

-Similarly to `setblock!` this does not copy the returned array.

 For setting and getting a single scalar element, the usual `setindex!` and `getindex` are available.